 The 2021 Hibou Napa Valley Cabernet Sauvignon is primarily from the Star Vineyard in Rutherford but there is also a small percentage from Oakville.
 This wine was aged in 30% new French oak barrels including from coopers Darnajou and Taransaud.
 This wine is deep ruby in color with some purplish tinges on the rim.
 We always enjoy smelling and drinking Cabernet Sauvignon which shows a freshness and a savory quality.
 Not all contemporary Cabernet Sauvignon from Napa Valley are harvested for these characteristics.
 This wine was, despite its listed nearly 15% alcohol.
 It offers an elegant bouquet with some light herbal notes including jalapeno, anise, sage, dust, tobacco spice, a hint of clove and cinnamon and other baking spices along with pipe tobacco and chocolate.
 As the wine evolves in the glass it offers scents of toasted oak.
 It is very well layered.
 But there is also plenty of expressive, bright and present fruit here including blackberry and boysenberry.
 Juicy and mouthwatering this wine offers flavors of cherry and plum.
 Its texture shows lightly grained and well-integrated tannins.
 The finish lingers dark and savory with flavors of crushed peppercorn, a woodsy spice, dark plum, some earthy notes and dried tobacco leaf.
 This wine calls out for a warm Napa Valley evening, preferably up valley with friends and some sort of red meat slow grilling on the BBQ.

-Hibou opened a tasting salon in downtown Napa in mid 2023 (visits are by prior appointment).
+Hibou opened a tasting salon in downtown Napa in mid 2023 (visits were by prior appointment).
 The space was previously a law office; the downstairs was converted into a speakeasy-like hideaway with access through an interior door that doubles as a bookshelf.
 Jason was raised on the east coast; he has always noticed more of these types of spaces in that part of the country and often visits them when he is on wine focused trips.
 Those speakeasy-like spaces inspired him to create the Hibou tasting lounge.

 Leave a Reply